exa04/Loopbase-old/README.md

 THIS APP IS STILL IN ALPHA: You may encounter bugs, some features are missing or subject to change.
 If you want a pre-release, head over to the [releases section](https://github.com/StarburstAudio/loopbase/releases) and grab the latest one for your platform.

-If you want to have something more new, you can build from source

 ## Building

 If you want to build Loopbase yourself, you'll need to have git, npm, and node.js installed.